skipperoo/mandelbrot-explorer/report.typ

 )
 ]
+]

+#pagebreak()
-=== First troubleshooting
+== First troubleshooting

-The code, unexpectedly compiled right away and the frontend connected to the backend successfully, but the mandelbrot was not there and the backend crashed with a `segfault` a moment after the connection.
+The code, *unexpectedly* compiled right away and the frontend tried to connect to the backend, but the backend crashed with a `segfault` a moment after the connection.

 Inspecting the code manually revealed two problem: